GrupEstructuraElectronicaSimetria/cosymlib/docs/usage.rst

    $ shape struct.xyz --measure SP-4 --structure

-The general task scripts include also ``sym`` and ``cchir`` for calculating continuous symmetry and chirality measures for polyhedral structures, as well as the ``esym`` script for the continuous symmetry analysis of wavefunctions and electron densities.
+The general task scripts include also ``gsym`` and ``cchir`` for calculating continuous symmetry and chirality measures for polyhedral structures, ``shape_map`` for plotting shape maps, as well as the ``esym`` and ``mosym`` scripts for the continuous symmetry analysis of electron densities and the pseudosymmetry analysis of molecular orbitals, respectively.

-Besides these four basic scripts we have also developed ``cosym``, a general script that allows to perform any of the basic calculations above.
+Besides these six basic scripts, we have also developed ``cosym``, a general script that allows to perform any of the basic calculations above.
 We could, for instance, use directly ``cosym`` to calculate the previous shape measure using the following command::